Ledarium/rusty_pickaxe/README.md

 `cargo run --features cuda --release config.json`

-- Only one GPU in system is supported.
+Only one GPU in system is supported for now.
+However, you can launch multiple miners changing N for every card in system.

+- Linux: `CUDA_VISIBLE_DEVICES=N cargo ...`
+- Windows (untested): `set CUDA_VISIBLE_DEVICES=N & cargo ...`

 ## Hashrate test